-Each Applicant may submit an application for more than one project.
-If an Applicant responds to more than one project, it must do so in with a separate cover sheet (appendix 3), narrative, workplan, budget and budget narrative.
-Only one copy of all other corresponding documents is required.
+Each Applicant may submit an application for more than one project, if applicable.
+If an Applicant responds to more than one project, it must do so in a separate proposal and submit all corresponding required documents.

 1.5 Projects and Funds Available